 Yet another large-scale Israeli military assault on Gaza is underway.
 Over the last week Israeli attacks on Gaza have killed at over 200 Palestinians, including at least 60 children, have injured more than 1,300 Palestinians, and have displaced tens of thousands.
 At least 10 Israelis, including one child have been killed.
 These numbers will continue to rise unless these attacks are stopped.

 The U.S. government is backing Israel's actions which it has labeled as "self defense" and without change in policy the attacks will likely continue with dire consequences.

-The dominant narrative put forward by Israeli leaders places Israel under threat from both burning kites and rockets from Gaza, and Israel claims that both its current actions and any future attack are responsive to Palestinian threats.
-This narrative is based on a complete distortion of the facts and must be challenged before it takes root among commentators and within the media.
+The dominant narrative put forward by Israeli and American leaders places Israel under threat from Gaza, and Israel claims that its current actions are responsive to Palestinian rocket fire and violence.
+This narrative is based on a complete distortion of the facts and must be challenged when it is trotted out by commentators and the media.

 First, it is necessary to challenge the limited way in which violence is defined and discussed in the context of Palestine and Israel.
 Violence as most people see it involves a physical action.
 Rockets, shooting, and other forms of physical violence against individuals are what we measure and take into account as violence is discussed.